tthorntone/AdNauseam-Wiki/FAQ.md

 Absolutely -- these two extensions should work happily together...

-#### Why AdNauseam does not work with certain Firefox settings?
+#### Why AdNauseam does not work with certain browser settings?

-TBA
+Browser settings, like Firefox's 'Tracker Blocking', may conflict with AdNauseam.
+While ads and trackers will still be blocked, they are unlikely to be collected or clicked, as they will be handled by the browser rather than AdNauseam.

 #### What is user tracking?
 How does tracking work?